 — Jason Himself 🐘 (@fleetinstructor) July 4, 2018

 IHOP Campaign or Mere Luck

-Well done IHOP!
+Well done, IHOP!
 You kept us entertained, confused, and intrigued for a while, all to present your newest menu item and tease that you were changing your brand.
-At Energyhill we were fascinated by this IHOP marketing stunt and think it was a smart move for the chain.
+At energyhill we were fascinated by this IHOP marketing stunt and think it was a smart move for the chain.
 As a marketing and advertising company, we understand strategies and always devise tactics to help businesses grow.
-Now, don’t worry, we will not use this card of name change, but we will use business strategies to push your business forward.
+Now, don't worry, we will not use the name change card, but we will use business strategies to push your business forward.
 Contact us to get more information and get the conversation started.